Münchener Freiheit (band): The international years

 Following the success of Von Anfang an and its follow-up, Traumziel, the band aimed for international success and began recording tracks from both albums in English.
-The result was Romancing in the Dark, containing English version of six tracks from Traumziel plus their three biggest German hits.
+The result was Romancing in the Dark, containing English version of six tracks from Traumziel plus their three biggest West German hits.
 On this and subsequent English-language albums, the band was credited simply as Freiheit.
 The majority of the English lyrics were written by the band themselves with some assistance from outside lyricists.
 (Later the band relied on English lyrics written by professional lyricists Tim Touchton and Curtis Briggs.)
 The album was released throughout Europe, and there were big hits in Greece (where "Every Time" was a number one single), Sweden, Norway and the Netherlands.

-In 1988, Münchener Freiheit released Fantasie in Germany and its English counterpart, Fantasy.
+In 1988, Münchener Freiheit released Fantasie in West Germany and its English counterpart, Fantasy.
 Unlike Romancing in the Dark, Fantasy contained all tracks from its German counterpart.
 The album went un-noticed throughout the US but was moderately successful in Europe.
 Freiheit never again released an English album in the US.
 However, in their homeland, Fantasie was a great success spending eight weeks in the Top 10 peaking at number four and spawning two Top 15 singles: "So lang' man Träume noch leben kann" and "Bis wir uns wiederseh'n".
 "Keeping the Dream Alive" is the English-language version of "So lang' man Träume noch leben kann".
 This single became the band's sole hit in the UK, reaching number 14 in the UK singles chart in December 1988.

 Their follow-up, Purpurmond, was the last album to be re-recorded in English under the title Love is No Science.
 Nine of its eleven tracks were re-recorded in English, along with a second re-recording of "Tausendmal Du", this time entitled "All I Can Do".